 - Use universal standards: Submit a complete technical drawing with your digital files to remove ambiguity, and use universal standards to avoid miscommunication.

 - NDA: Sign a non-disclosure agreement when outsourcing machined parts.
 This legally prevents the manufacturer from disclosing or reusing your designs.

 - Factor in shipping times: Outsourced parts take longer to arrive than in-house parts, so factor in shipping times if working to tight deadlines.

 - Prepare for payment: For first-time orders, manufacturers will probably require payment up-front, though you may be able to order on credit for subsequent orders.

-3ERP is a prototyping and low-volume production company with expertise in CNC machining and manual machining.
+3ERP is a prototyping and low-volume production company with expertise in custom CNC machining services and parts.
 Order your machined parts with us now.